Paintersrp/hyprpal/docs/perf.md

 Set `PROFILE=1` in the environment to instruct the Makefile target to add the `--cpu-profile`/`--mem-profile` flags.
 Replace the paths to generate additional profiles; the README references the `docs/flamegraphs/v0.5-bench-{cpu,heap}.pb.gz` artifacts by default.
-Convert profiles to SVG flamegraphs with:
+Add `--output` to persist the JSON payload (handy for tracking regressions with version control).
+Convert profiles to SVG flamegraphs
+with:

 ```bash
 go tool pprof -http=:0 docs/flamegraphs/v0.5-bench-cpu.pb.gz